 This example would not work as-is if a, b, and c were, for example, C pointers.
 In that case, we would have to dereference them before putting them into the tuple or use another strategy.

-So, here in this table you can see the Type correspondence between built-in Python types and C or C++ types for some types.
+So, here in this table [ SHOW TABLE] you can see the Type correspondence between built-in Python types and C or C++ types for some types.

-From Python float to float,double, long double.
+Another one is: from Python float to float, double, long double.
 A Python float is stored as a C double.
 Converting a Python float to a C float may truncate to positive or negative infinity, according to IEEE conversion rules.

 Great, so that’s how we can combine the static and dynamic typing from Python and Cython and utilize the pros from both options to make our life easier.